-Photos right - PJAMM App showing elevation grid, etc.
+Photos right: PJAMM Adventure App showing elevation grid, etc.

-Stay left on Briery Gap Road/Hwy 33 at mile 1.7
+Stay left on Briery Gap Road/Highway 33 at mile 1.7.

-The first 3 miles of the climb are the most difficult, averaging 8.4%.
+The first three miles of the climb are the most difficult, averaging 8.4%.

 Scenery along the middle section of the ride.